Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 avatar_filename: avatar.jpg
 bio: "My research interests include blockchain, cryptocurrencies and algorithms, aiming on building a more secure and more energy-efficient blockchain system.
-  I'm also an experienced competitive programmer with notable achievements. "
+  I'm also an experienced and proud competitive programmer with notable achievements. "
 interests:
   - Artificial Intelligence
   - Computational Linguistics